Shorxi/MGLC-XA/Executive_Summary.md

 ---

-## 4. Document Link
+## 4. Document Location
-- **MGLC-XA Executive Summary (PDF)**
-- **MGLC-XA Executive Summary (Markdown)**
+The Executive Summary is stored directly in the repository as:
+`MGLC-XA Executive Summary.md`

 ---

 ## 5. Status
 **Completed — Version 1.0 (August 2026)**
-Ready for public use under the open-source license.

 ---

 ## 6. Notes
-This document is part of the MGLC-XA Open Origin Architecture and is intended for transparent scientific collaboration, sovereign hardware development, and strategic evaluation.
+This document is part of the MGLC-XA Open Origin Architecture and is intended for transparent scientific collaboration and sovereign hardware development.